UNC Kenan-Flagler Business School

 North Carolina residents should submit a residency form for tuition purposes, while international candidates whose native language is not English must submit their TOELF, IELTS or PTE Academic scores.
 The usual open interview season at Kenan-Flagler has been cancelled due to COVID-19.
-For the 2020-2021 admissions season, interviews will be issued by invitation only and be conducted virtually.
+Interviews are issued by invitation only and are conducted either virtually or on campus.
 An interview is required for admission and a member of the admissions committee or an alumnus conducts them.
 Applicants with a proven commitment to supporting diversity in business may also apply through the Consortium for Graduate Study in Management, of which Kenan-Flagler is a member.

 - Data Forms

 - Recommendation Letter

 - Academic Transcripts